How to Release a Spirit of Generosity in Your House Church

 We moved around the room silently.
 One person was given a watch.
 Graciously receiving it, he silently prayed.
 Should he keep it or pass it on to someone else?
 Another person turned to his neighbor, he gave him a newly purchased jacket.
 The power of generosity was being released in the room as we did a giving exercise.

 Generosity breaks the curse of poverty over our lives.
 It’s also a sign of revival.
-We help new disciples be free from constant physical need by training them to give to others.
+We help new disciples be free from constant physical needs by training them to give to others.

-In the early church an unusual spirit of giving was evident.
-Though many of the early believers were not wealthy, they gave both to the church (via the apostles) and to one another in what can only be described as extreme generosity.
+In the early church, an unusual spirit of giving was evident.
+Though many early believers were not wealthy, they gave to the church (via the apostles) and to one another in what can only be described as extreme generosity.

 “All the believers were together and had everything in common.
 They sold property and possessions to give to anyone who had need.”